fneur/dgca-verifier-app-android/README.md

 [eu-digital-green-certificates/dgca-verifier-app-android](https://github.com/eu-digital-green-certificates/dgca-verifier-app-android),
 which contains the source code for a reference implementation of the EU Digital COVID Certificate Verifier App for Android.
-Whereas the latter is configured to work in a test environment only, the fork adds support for the verification of production certificates issued by the Austrian Health Authorities (similar to the official apps issued by the Austrian Government at [https://greencheck.gv.at](https://greencheck.gv.at)).
+Whereas the latter is configured to work in a test environment only, this fork adds support for the verification of production certificates issued by the Austrian Health Authorities (similar to the official [GreenCheck](https://greencheck.gv.at) (web-)app issued by the Austrian Government).

 To this end, the corresponding digital signing key (DSC) for Austria needs to be present in the app's key store.
-This DSC can be obtained, for example, from https://de.dscg.ubirch.com/trustList/DSC/ or extracted from the official [GreenCheck](https://greencheck.gv.at) (web)app.
+This DSC can be obtained, for example, from https://de.dscg.ubirch.com/trustList/DSC/ or it can be extracted from the official [GreenCheck](https://greencheck.gv.at) (web-)app.
 As of now, the latter approach has been implemented.
 The implementation of the former is left for future enhancements.

 <p align="center">